It’s almost time. Time to get everything together to get your taxes done.

 - Student tuition and interest documents

-- Figure out what you’re missing – medical expenses, for example, are one of those deductions that a lot of us don’t take advantage of merely because we lose receipts or don’t know what we’ve been spending.
+Medical expenses, for example, are one of those deductions that a lot of us don’t take advantage of merely because we lose receipts or don’t know what we’ve been spending.
 Here are a few things to do if you know you’ve spent money but don’t have any slips to show for it:

 - Contact the pharmacy and your practitioner and get an annual statement.
 It is easy enough for them to print one off for you for all of your paramedical visits or your drug purchases; I recommend doing this regardless.
 Even the most thorough planner will lose a receipt or two; these statements are full and factual.